omec-project/spgw/docs/spgw_mode.md

 ## Goal
 - For each call cp-mode is set depending on SGW/PGW selection done by MME.
 - Call can move from saegw mode to PGW mode or PGW mode to SAEGW mode.
+- cp_mode configuration will be used to figure out which sockets should be opened.

 ## WIP
 - There are few things which needs to be tested to make sure it works consistently.